stla/jackR/README.md

 library(jack)
 ```

-Schur polynomials have applications in combinatorics and zonal
+*Schur polynomials* have applications in combinatorics and *zonal
-polynomials have applications in multivariate statistics.
+polynomials* have applications in multivariate statistics.
 They are
-particular cases of [Jack
+particular cases of [*Jack
-polynomials](https://en.wikipedia.org/wiki/Jack_function "Jack polynomials on Wikipedia").
+polynomials*](https://en.wikipedia.org/wiki/Jack_function "Jack polynomials on Wikipedia").
 This package allows to evaluate these polynomials and also to compute
 them in symbolic form.